-DIY DNA kits can be fun and sometimes informative.
-But should you hinge your life decisions on the results of these kits?
-Can and should you rely on positive or negative health results without confirmation?
+DIY DNA kits can be fun and occasionally informative.
+But can they be trusted over medical professionals?
+Should you hinge your life decisions on the results of these kits?
+Can (or should) you rely on positive or negative health results without confirmation?

 How to File Blue Cross Blue Shield Overseas Medical Claims

 If you live outside the United States, it is necessary to file overseas medical claims with an insurance company.
 This article explains what is needed and how to file Blue Cross Blue Shield overseas medical claims.

 Also called “sentinel” events, a never event is described as any occurrence “in a healthcare setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient’s illness.”

 Acetaminophen is the active ingredient in Tylenol.
 It is also an active ingredient in many other over-the-counter and prescription medications.
 Understanding how to take it can prevent you from accidentally taking too much, which in some cases can be fatal.